Feroze Gandhi Biography

 His personal life with Indira was not comfortable and the rift with Indira became the matter of media interest.

 In 1958, Feroze Gandhi suffered a heart attack and in those days Indira stayed with her father at Teen Murti House, which was the official residence of the prime minister of India.

 Indira was on the official state visit to Bhutan at that time.
 When she came back from Bhutan then looked after him in Kashmir but Feroze was not so well and he was weak and fragile.

-To follow the Parsi rituals, he was cremated and after that his ashes buried at the Parsi graveyard in Allahabad.
+To follow the Parsi rituals, he was cremated and after that, his ashes buried in the Parsi graveyard in Allahabad.

-When his father-in-law Jawaharlal Nehru seeing the huge crowd on the time of cremation then he said: “I didn’t know that the Feroze was so popular among peoples”.
+When his father-in-law Jawaharlal Nehru sees the huge crowd at the time of cremation then he said: “I didn’t know that the Feroze was so popular among peoples”.

 The struggle of Feroze strengthened his Rai Bareli Lok Sabha Constituency in Uttar Pradesh and after his death, the seat was held by his daughter-in-law Sonia Gandhi (Wife of Rajiv Gandhi) in 2004, in 2009 and also presently in 2014.

 A School of Higher Education in Rai Bareli was named after him.